fcarvalhopacheco/whots19-data-report/docs/source/6_section.md

 collected near the WHOTS-18 buoy (Station 52) ({numref}`figure6.1`–{numref}`figure6.3`) documented a mixed layer roughly 40 dbar deep and a subsurface salinity maximum centred between 130 dbar and 150 dbar.
-CTD casts at Station 50 were aborted following _CTD modulo_ errors that indicated intermittent deck‑unit communication problems.
+CTD casts near the WHOTS-19 buoy (Station 50) were aborted following _CTD modulo_ errors that indicated intermittent deck‑unit communication problems.

-Conditions during the subsequent WHOTS-19 recovery and WHOTS-20 deployment on 1–2 June 2024 were more energetic.
+Conditions during the subsequent WHOTS-19 recovery and WHOTS-20 deployment on 16 June 2024 were more energetic.
 The same high-pressure ridge persisted, but trade-wind speeds peaked near 22 kt at the start of operations before easing to about 7 kt by cruise end; clear skies again prevailed and no rainfall was recorded.
 A 1.5–2 m swell propagated from the north-northwest.
 Near-surface